 - A collaborative partnership with local NHS Trusts to ensure a consistently high quality of Trust based staff and student education and vocational training

 - Innovative internal training, support and development programmes to enhance the capacity and capability of Trust staff at all levels and in all disciplines

 - An evidence base to support Trust level policy decisions to address our strategic intent

-The ethos of the Institute is collaboration.
-A visible and tangible commitment to working in partnership with other agencies involved in research of, training for and delivery of care for service users and practitioners will be at the forefront of what the Institute promotes, supports and delivers.
+The ethos of the LRI is collaboration.
+A visible and tangible commitment to working in partnership with other agencies involved in research of, training for and delivery of care for service users and practitioners will be at the forefront of what the LRI promotes, supports and delivers.

 Established partnerships with a wide range of local, regional, national and international organisations including primary and secondary care strategic partners, universities and other academic partners, pharmaceutical companies, private industry, voluntary sector, charitable sector and awarding bodies will be critical to success.

-The Institute will support and promote shared resources to help people save time, improve efficiency and outcomes.
+The LRI will support and promote shared resources to help people save time, improve efficiency and outcomes.